clifhodges13/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+    1. A token is sent from a server on a request from a user to login.
+The token is used to verify that the user is who she says she is.
+The token is generally stored in the browser’s local storage and sent with any subsequent requests to allow access modifying data on the server.

 - [ ] What steps can you take in your web apps to keep your data secure?
+    2. You can use Authorization and Authentication to securely login and to also keep users not logged in from visiting certain pages on your app.

 - [ ] Describe how web servers work.
+    3. Web servers essentially is a rented space on a computer that is always connected to the internet.
+When a user requests a website in their browser, that request ends up at a server, which returns the data on the site.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    1. C - Create - POST
+    2. R - Read - GET
+    3. U - Update - PUT
+    4. D - Delete - DELETE

 ## Project Set Up